 - You can keep checking the endnotes in your etext document against your original EPUB or PDF - This helps to confirm that you have things in the right order, but still does not help confirm if your numbering is correct - The best solution takes a few steps, but is very helpful and does not take up too much time. - 1.
-When you do the initial set-up in the Footnote and Endnote dialog, choose Restart each section for the Numbering https://wiki.libraries.coop/ Printed on 2024/06/03 13:34
+When you do the initial set-up in the Footnote and Endnote dialog, choose Restart each section for the Numbering - 2.
+As you go through your text, insert section breaks at the end of every chapter, or whenever the endnote numbering restarts in the original book.
+(To do this, go to the Layout tab and under Breaks, select either Continuous or Next Page in the Section Breaks section.
+They will be deleted later so it does not matter which you choose)

-- 3. Taking these steps will ensure that the numbering in your etext matches the numbering in the original, so you can be confident that you are on track. - 4.
-When you are all done copying and pasting your endnotes into the endnotes section, you will need to: - 1. delete all of the section breaks that you inserted (see how to do this on Find and Replace). - 2. and, return to the Footnote and Endnote dialog, and set the Numbering to Continuous
+1. - 3.
+Taking these steps will ensure that the numbering in your etext matches the numbering in the original, so you can be confident that you are on track. - 4.
+When you are all done copying and pasting your endnotes into the endnotes section, you will need to: - delete all of the section breaks that you inserted (see how to do this on Find and Replace), - 2. and, return to the Footnote and Endnote dialog, and set the Numbering to Continuous